 The Fresno County Special Education Department operates seventy-eight special day classrooms.
-Twenty-six of these classrooms are located across three special education centers.
-The remaining fifty-two classrooms are located on eleven separate integrated district sites or college campuses throughout Fresno County.
+Twenty-four of these classrooms are located across three special education centers.
+The remaining fifty-four classrooms are located on twelve separate integrated district sites or college campuses throughout Fresno County.
 Classroom conditions and planned improvements on integrated sites are monitored by the host school district through joint agreements.
 Classes on general education campuses follow plans developed by the district in which they are located.

 The Fresno County Special Education Department operates three special education centers located at Beth Ramacher Educational Complex, Monte Vista School, and Sutherland Center.
 All special education centers have developed safe school plans.
 Each year, a school facility inspection is completed by facility partners with the Fresno County Superintendent of Schools (FCSS).
-The most recent inspection was completed in October of 2023 and facilities received an overall rating of Good.
-All three special education campuses have been modernized within the past eighteen years.
-Maintenance and replacement of building systems, such as carpet and flooring, heating ventilation and air conditioning, painting, roofing, and ceilings, at various sites is performed on an ongoing basis.
-Water bottle refill stations were installed in 2022.
-In addition to ensuring excellent maintenance of facilities, FCSS has upgraded the public address system at Sutherland, Monte Vista, and Ramacher Centers to ensure every classroom is available to receive time-sensitive and important information.
-Wireless internet infrastructure is currently underway.
+The most recent inspection was completed in October of 2024 and facilities received an overall rating of Good.
+All three special education campuses have been modernized within the past nineteen years and updated heating and ventilation projects were completed this summer.
+Four portable classrooms were replaced this summer and fall and outdoor learning centers were completed at all three special education centers.
+Upgraded drinking fountains and water bottle refill stations were installed at all centers in 2022.
+In addition to ensuring excellent maintenance of facilities, FCSS has upgraded the the wireless internet infrastructure and public address system at Sutherland, Monte Vista, and Ramacher Centers to ensure every classroom is available to receive time-sensitive and important information.